sweetsmint/Composition_Java/README.md

 ### Deploy to production

-I'm creating an in-depth course related to depl
+I'm creating an in-depth course related to deploying Dockerized web apps.
+If you want to get notified when it launches with a discount and potentially get free videos while the course